windsorschmidt/tango-dosbox/README.md

 # Notes

-In DosBox, C:\ is mapped to the repository root directory.
+C:\ is mapped to the repository root directory.